IRS Forms

 • IRS Form 1028 is the application a farmers’ cooperative uses to request recognition of exemption under IRC Section 521, and the IRS expects a determination user fee with that request.
 As of late 2025, the Internal Revenue Manual shows a $600 fee when processing Form 1028 submissions.
 Confirm the current amount before you file.

 • Publication 557 confirms cooperatives use Form 1028 for Section 521 and notes fee procedures, historically via Form 8718 or the IRS’s current payment process.
-Some Section 521 requests may be allowed through electronic Form 1024, so verify the latest pathway before submitting.
+Form 1028 itself remains paper-only; the only electronic path for a Section 521 determination is to file electronic Form 1024 on Pay.gov instead, so verify the latest pathway before submitting.

 • If exemption is granted, the cooperative files Form 1120‑C each year.
 Keep a copy of your application in your permanent records, not just three years, and keep books and records as long as they may be material to tax administration.